 7. Baby Rabbits May Die After Birth Because Of Their Mother

 To prevent this, monitor your doe and her babies closely.
-Consider building an enclosure that has ledges around the sides down low so that she cannot squish them directly up against it.
+Consider building an enclosure with ledges around the sides down low so she cannot squish them directly up against it.

 8. Baby Rabbits Die Due to Unsanitary Conditions

-Unsanitary conditions are the root of all evil when it comes to baby rabbit health.
+Unsanitary conditions are the root of all evil concerning baby rabbit health.
 It breeds parasites, disease, and in connection death.
 Baby rabbits are highly susceptible to illness when their bodies are first adjusting to the world.

-9. Lower Bunny Death by Ensuring Babies Have Sufficient Milk
+9. Decrease Bunny Death by Ensuring Babies Have Sufficient Milk

 A mama rabbit’s milk is full of nutrients needed for the baby rabbit to grow and thrive.
 However, most mother rabbits don’t produce much milk in the first few days after giving birth.
 Your mamma rabbit should have enough milk for her litter to feed once every 24 hours and stay alive.